w3f/polkadot-wiki/docs/learn/learn-staking.md

 nominator had.
 Note that validators can put up their own stake, and for this calculation, their stake acts just as if they were another nominator.

-Within a validator pool, a percentage of the reward goes thus to pay the validator's commission fees and the remainder is paid pro-rata (i.e. proportional to stake) to the nominators and validator.
+Thus, a percentage of the reward goes thus to pay the validator's commission fees and the remainder is paid pro-rata (i.e. proportional to stake) to the nominators and validator.
 If a validator's commission is set to 100%, no tokens will be paid out to any nominations in the validator pool.
 Notice in particular that the validator is rewarded twice: once in